zhanglabtools/BrainAlign/README.md

 # Execution Time
-For the whole dataset with 150 epochs, the training of BrainAlign costs almost 20.2 hours on a engine with CPU Intel E5-2640 v4 2.4GHz, 256 RAM and CentOS system.
+- For the whole dataset with 150 epochs, the training of BrainAlign costs almost 20.2 hours on a engine with CPU Intel E5-2640 v4 2.4GHz, 256 RAM and CentOS system.
-For the demo dataset with 100 epochs, the training of BrainAlign costs almost 3.1 hours on a notebook computer with Intel(R) Core(TM) i7-10750H CPU @ 2.60GHz   2.59 GHz
-16GB RAM, and OS Windows 11.
+- For the demo dataset with 100 epochs, the training of BrainAlign costs almost 3.1 hours on a notebook computer with Intel(R) Core(TM) i7-10750H CPU @ 2.60GHz, 16GB RAM, and OS Windows 11.

 # License